Kinescope: Hot kinescope

 After the network of coaxial cable and microwave relays carrying programs to the West Coast was completed in September 1951, CBS and NBC instituted a hot kinescope process in 1952, where shows being performed in New York were transmitted west, filmed on two kinescope machines in 35 mm negative and 16 mm reversal film (the latter for backup protection) in Los Angeles, rushed to film processing, and then transmitted from Los Angeles three hours later for broadcast in the Pacific Time Zone.
-In September 1956, NBC began making colour hot kines of some of its color programs using a lenticular film process which, unlike colour negative film, could be processed rapidly using standard black-and-white methods.
+In September 1956, NBC began making color hot kines of some of its color programs using a lenticular film process which, unlike color negative film, could be processed rapidly using standard black-and-white methods.
 They were called hot kines because the film reels being delivered from the lab were still warm from the developing process.

 Double system editing

 Even after the introduction of quadruplex videotape machines in 1956 removed the need for hot kines, the television networks continued to use kinescopes in the double system method of videotape editing.
-It was impossible to slow or freeze frame a videotape at that time, so the unedited tape would be copied to a kinescope, and edited conventionally.
+It was impossible to slow or freeze frame a videotape at that time, so the unedited tape would be copied to a kinescope and edited conventionally.
 The edited kinescope print was then used to conform the videotape master.
 More than 300 videotaped network series and specials used this method over a 12-year period, including the fast-paced Rowan & Martin's Laugh-In.

 Alternatives to kinescoping

-With the variable quality of Kinescopes, networks looked towards alternative methods to replace them with a higher degree of quality.
+With the variable quality of kinescopes, networks looked towards alternative methods to replace them with a higher degree of quality.